 4. Love the process.
 Trust the system.

-This is going to sound crazy but here me out: What you do doesn’t matter as much as how excited you are about it, and how committed you are to doing it well.
+This is going to sound crazy but hear me out: What you do doesn’t matter as much as how excited you are about it, and how committed you are to doing it well.

-As Gary Vaynerchuk often says, you have to love the process – you have to love the game itself, regardless of the outcome.
-The outcome is merely a result of how committed you are to playing the game well and to trusting the process.
+As Gary Vaynerchuk often says, you have to love the process – you have to enjoy the game itself, regardless of the outcome.
+The outcome is merely a result of how committed you are to play the game well and to trusting the process.